camunda/camunda-docs/docs/self-managed/platform-deployment/docker.md

 | Frontend (`webapp`)   | `registry.camunda.cloud/web-modeler-ee/modeler-webapp:0.1.0-beta`     |
 | WebSocket server      | `registry.camunda.cloud/web-modeler-ee/modeler-websockets:0.1.0-beta` |

-To be able to pull the images you need to log in first, using the credentials you received from Camunda:
+To pull the images you first need to log in using the credentials you received from Camunda:

 ```bash
 $ docker login registry.camunda.cloud